Heading

 Without it, migration becomes invasion.

 Nature never erases boundaries.
 She honors them—because they are what make life possible.
+And yet, in the web of life —everything is one.

 Nicolette DeVidar hosts the Smart Sustainability show, a TV program with a holistic perspective on co-creating the future aligned with Natural Law and the universal principles of Creation.
 Her work connects nature and spirituality, head and heart and centers on the multi-dimensional reality of life and human existence.